firebolt-db/godocs/docs/Guides/developing-with-firebolt/connecting-with-sqlalchemy.md

 The adapter is written in Python using the SQLAlchemy toolkit.

-### To get started
+### Get started

-We recommend you follow the guidelines for SQLAlchemy integration in our [Github repository](https://github.com/firebolt-db/firebolt-sqlalchemy/).
+Follow the guidelines for SQLAlchemy integration in the Firebolt-SQLAlchemy [Github repository](https://github.com/firebolt-db/firebolt-sqlalchemy/).